 Cycling your way through Oslo’s bike-friendly lanes is the green and serene way to experience the city’s highlights.
 Oslo Bysykkel, with 200+ stations around Oslo, gives you enough flexibility to pick and drop the bike.

-With such powerful public transportation system, I wouldn’t recommend hiring a taxi, unless you really need to.
-Oslo Taxi, and Norgestaxi are the major taxi services in Oslo.
+With such a powerful public transportation system, I wouldn’t recommend hiring a taxi, unless you really need to.
+Oslo Taxi and Norgestaxi are the major taxi services in Oslo.
 Uber also has a presence in Oslo.

 Experience the magical Nordic summer.
 How?
 Read our travel guide to Lapland in Summer.

 Oslo Pass is a great way to save money and time while exploring the expensive Norwegian capital.

 The pass includes the unlimited use of public transport, free or discounted guided walking tours, free admission to more than 30 museums, discounted admission to some top attractions in Oslo, and discounts at cafes and restaurants in Oslo.